tomjoht/learnapidoc/_includes/content/activities/ajax_api_request.md

     This information is now available for you to integrate into your page.

+(Note: If you finish this activity early and want a more advanced task, continue the integration with [Access and print a specific JSON value](docapis_access_json_values.html).
+This will allow you to print a specific value to the page.)

 {% if page.workshop_activities == true %}*For more information related to this activity, see [Inspect the JSON from the response payload](docapis_json_console.html) and [Access and print a specific JSON value](docapis_access_json_values.html).*{% endif %}